So you’re headed to a Mexican Resort? Congrats! You’re about to embark on the vacation of a lifetime.

 Mexico is a beautiful North American country with a diverse landscape, tropical weather, and rich culture.

-If you’re headed to a resort, it’s probably located right on the beach, facing turquoise blue waters.
+Hopefully, your resort is located right on the beach, facing turquoise blue waters.

 The best part about visiting a resort is you don’t have to put much thought or planning into your vacation.
+But you still have to worry about what to pack for Mexico resort.

-Everything you need will be provided to you, like towels and shower products, and if it’s all-inclusive, all food and drinks will be included.
+The benefits of a resort are a lot will be provided to you, like towels and shower products, and if it’s all-inclusive, all food and drinks will be included.

 Most of the time you won’t even need to figure out excursions or airport transfers; most of that is taken care of for you.